 Children require supervision during interactions with small Pomeranian puppies.
 Young children should also be cautioned and reminded that these small dogs are not as robust as the bigger dog breeds.

 Noisy young children may scare Pomeranians because they’re not used to being around children who move suddenly, make loud noises, and generally have fun.
-If a Pom feels scared, he may run and hide somewhere and refuse to come out.
+A Pom may run and hide somewhere and refuse to come out if he feels scared.

-If your pet had a previous owner who mistreated him, it’s quite likely he’ll bite as a defense mechanism.
+If your pet had a previous owner mistreated him, it’s likely he’ll bite as a defense mechanism.
 That’s simply no good.

 Small children should be careful when they’re with the pom.
-Avoid picking him up because if done the wrong way, he may be dropped, resulting in a broken leg or more severe injuries.
+Avoid picking him up because if done incorrectly, he may be dropped, resulting in a broken leg or more severe injuries.

 Don’t Leave a Pomeranian and Children Alone

 It’s unwise to leave a small child with a Pomeranian, regardless of how well they get along.
-The difference in size as well as the relationship between both (versus that between an adult pom and a small child), can make a major difference in the way each treats the other.
+The difference in size and the relationship between both (versus that between an adult pom and a small child) can make a major difference in how each treats the other.

 For example, the child might be playing with the puppy, and he falls onto the Pom.
 This might seriously cause damage because of the pom’s young, fragile body.
 Health problems that may be caused include anxiety, increased trouble with knees, broken bones, and lung problems.